allister-grange/terraform-associate-guide-003/8- Read, generate and modify Configuration/8-notes.md

 ### **Variables and outputs**

+Variables are straightforward in Terraform if you have previous coding experience.

-Please refer to [Objective 5 - Interact with Terraform Modules](../5-%20Interact%20with%20Terraform%20Modules/5-notes.md) for examples of defining and using variables and outputs.
+Please refer to [Objective 5 - Interact with Terraform Modules](../5-%20Interact%20with%20Terraform%20Modules/5-notes.md) for examples of defining and using variables and outputs, along with details about their scope.

+What was missed in the above section was how to use a variable in a string, which can be done with the following: `"${var.name}-rest-of-string"`.

 ### **Resources**